 I wrote!
 Reader NotesGo to section

-Today marks the 50th anniversary of the release of an album that, by the hand of Flaco Spinetta, helped to lay the foundations of national rock: Almendra.
+Today marks 50 years after the release of an album that, with the hand of Flaco Spinetta, helped lay the foundations of national rock: Almendra.

 What 50 years ago was pure avant-garde today is one of the most undisputed classics of national rock.
-On November 29, 1969 , the first album of Almendra , the legendary band of Luis Alberto Spinetta .
-And it gave impetus to the incipient Argentine rock.
+On November 29, 1969 , the first album was released by Almendra , the legendary band of Luis Alberto Spinetta .
+And it gave impetus to the nascent Argentine rock.

 The album had a decisive influence on the foundation of national rock that slowly awakened to a new premise: it was possible to sing in Spanish and remain a rocker.
-Almendra 's music — along with that of other bands that shared with them that primary time of Argentine rock, such as Los Gatos or Manal — brought a wave of sounds that changed much of the “norms” with which until then music was made in Argentina.
-The idea that rock had to be sung in English was banished.
-He began to assimilate the fact that he could have poetry, metaphor, mysticism, different sounds.
+Almendra 's music — along with that of other bands that shared with them that primary time of Argentine rock, such as Los Gatos or Manal — brought a surge of sounds that they changed much of the “rules” with which until then music was made in Argentina.
+The idea that rock had to be sung in English was banished, and it began to assimilate the fact that it could have poetry, metaphor, mysticism, different sounds.

-The cover of the disc — drawn by Spinetta himself — it's, too, disruptive.
-The Skinny once told that story: “I had made an original super worked.
-The types of the recorder they started bicycling, they didn't know where he was.
-We weren't going to allow the disk to go out without it.
-I had the drawing very clear in my head and I went home and did it again.
-We didn't want to leave things in hands of mediocre types of the company who make disc caps like Chorizos.”
+The cover of the disc — drawn by Spinette himself — is also disruptive.
+El Flaco once told that story: “I had made a super laburado original.
+The guys on the tape recorder started biking us, who didn't know where he was.
+We weren't going to let the album come out without it.
+I had the drawing very clear on my head and went home and did it again.
+We didn't want to leave things in the hands of mediocre types of the company who make disc covers like chorizos.”

-50 years passed and the impact of Almendra is still strong in all those who look out on Argentine rock.
-Happines, then, for those who enjoy rock.
+50 years passed and Almendra's impact is still strong on all those who peer to Argentine rock.
+Congratulations, then, for those who enjoy rock.

 Publication Date: 29/11/2019